 Sue Guiney often speaks about the importance of taking one’s creativity off the page and into the world.
 She has done just that by devoting a great deal of her life to teaching and working in non-profit environments.
 Her charitable work has ranged from developing theatre companies and new playwrights, to supporting former street children in Cambodia.
-All this has led to the founding of her own NGO, Writing Through, which has become an award winning organization championing the importance of literacy, arts education and self-esteem in at-risk populations throughout SE Asia.
+All this has led to the founding of her own NGO, Writing Through, which has become an award winning organization championing the importance of thinking skills, literacy, arts education and self-esteem in at-risk populations throughout the world.

-Through the creative writing of poetry and stories, in English, Writing Through works with at-risk populations in SE Asia to accomplish its three aims: To improve fluency in English, both speaking and writing; to develop capacity for conceptual thought; and to enhance individual self-esteem and the belief that one’s thoughts and feelings have value and are worth expressing.
+Using the creative writing of poetry and stories, in English, Writing Through works with at-risk and marginalized populations to accomplish its three aims: to develop conceptual and critical thinking skills; to increase fluency in English, both spoken and written; and to enhance individual self-esteem and the belief that one’s thoughts and feelings have value and are worth expressing.
 Sue founded this organization in 2015 and still serves as it’s CEO.

 Anjali House is a school and shelter in Siem Reap, Cambodia which supports some of the area’s most underprivileged children through education, health care and the arts.
 They believe that no child should be forced to beg or work, and that they have the right to enjoy their childhood – to learn, play, make friends and grow in a safe and happy environment.
 Sue serves as a member of the Advisory Board of Trustees.